CGI-FR/PIMO/README.md

 ### Parsing Parquet files

+Warning: parquet support is still an experimental feature, we are currently considering to migrate this feature to a new dataconnector type in LINO (might be dropped from PIMO in future releases)

 To mask data in a Parquet file using PIMO with the correct configuration option, follow this updated approach:

 ```bash